Flood Hazard Mapping

 Get started today using the new Online LOMC application.

-Coming Soon!
-FEMA is launching a new way to view your community’s preliminary flood hazard data: over the web and in one convenient location!
 Preliminary flood hazard data provide an early look at your home or community’s risk to flood hazards.
 There are many benefits to viewing your community’s data before it becomes effective.
-For more information, visit Preliminary Flood Hazard Data page.
+For more information, visit the Preliminary Flood Hazard Data page.

 What is the Difference Between the eLOMA and the Online LOMC?

 The eLOMA is a web-based application within the Mapping Information Platform (MIP) that provides licensed land surveyors and professional engineers (Licensed Professionals) with a system to submit simple Letter of Map Amendment (LOMA) requests to FEMA.
 This tool is designed to make a determination based on the information submitted by the Licensed Professional and allow them to generate a determination from FEMA in minutes.
 The initial release of eLOMA will enable Licensed Professionals to make requests for existing single residential structures or properties, provided no fill has been placed to raise the elevations of the structure or property.
 Approximately half of the LOMAs processed annually (about 10,000 cases) meet the requirements of eLOMA.
 For more information on the eLOMA, visit the eLOMA website.

 The Online LOMC tool is available to any applicant who would like to submit a LOMA request directly to FEMA, and does not require a surveyor or engineer to submit.
 All LOMA requests may be processed through the Online LOMC.
 A determination resulting from information submitted via Online LOMC is not received until after FEMA reviews the supporting documentation.
 This process may take up to 60 days.